VenkateshDas/sqlalchemy/README.md

 ### Packages

- - To run the above code PostgreSQL and psycopg2 are required to create a database.
+- The code was tested with PostgreSQL database
+- psycopg2 driver to connect database with python
 - SQLAlchemy
 - Python 3